 Or a lighter, sweeter salted caramel diplomat cream instead.

-Pyrex glass containers with lids – to store the pastry cream (remember to cover the surface with plastic wrap as well.
+Pyrex glass containers with lids – to store the pastry cream (remember to cover the surface with plastic wrap).

 Looking for more recipes?Sign up for my free recipe newsletter to get new recipes in your inbox each week!
 Find me sharing more inspiration on Pinterest and Instagram.